henryjameslau/Census-merged-wards/README.md

 Choose the folder to save files.

 [Batch convert to geojson](https://gist.github.com/benbalter/5858851).
-Add in the source projection `-s_srs EPSG:27700`
+Add in the source projection `-s_srs EPSG:27700`.
+[Helpful tool](https://dragons8mycat.com/2014/04/29/gis-tips-how-to-find-the-epsg-code-of-your-shapefile/) to find out the projection of your shapefile.

 [Batch convert to topojson](https://gis.stackexchange.com/questions/75561/batch-conversion-of-shapefiles-to-topojson)